Commercial Real Estate Loan Rates: The Essential Guide

 How do Commercial Real Estate Loans work?

 SBA 7(a) Loans: An SBA 7(a) loan can be used to purchase commercial property, providing small business owners with financing options for real estate acquisitions.
+SBA 7(a) loans typically offer lower monthly payments compared to other financing options.

 SBA 504 Loans: An SBA 504 loan is a type of commercial real estate loan that offers small businesses long-term, fixed-rate financing for purchasing land, buildings, or equipment.

-Hard Money Loans: These loans for commercial real estate are typically short-term, high-interest loans secured by the property itself.
+Hard Money Loans: Hard money loans for commercial real estate are typically short-term, high-interest loans secured by the property itself.

 Approval Process for Commercial Real Estate Loans